About Sierra Bailey

 Hey there, my name is Sierra Bailey, thank you for seeing what I’m all about!
-I help solopreneurs, small businesses, side hustlers and professionals create a plan, take action and create and implement systems to grow and thrive.
+I help tiny and small businesses, side hustlers and professionals implement systems, create a plan and take action to grow and thrive.

 Why do I do this?
 I’m so glad you asked!
 I had founded a handmade jewelry business (Manic Trout) in 2003, and over the next 15 years, grew it to become a successful brand.
 I accomplished everything I hoped and dreamed with it and that’s when the trouble started.
 I knew I wanted to move on, but had no idea how.
 I felt trapped and bored and was as you can imagine, have a great deal of anxiety about work.
 Towards the end of this time, I experienced a major burn out and felt more isolated than ever running my own show.